fosskers/aura/doc/source/design.rst

 Aura handles three types of packages:

+Repository Packages
--  Repository Packages: Prebuilt binaries available direct from the user’s Distribution.
+   Prebuilt binaries available direct from the user’s Distribution.

+Foreign Packages
--  Foreign Packages: Packages that generally need to be compiled by the user.
+   Packages that generally need to be compiled by the user.
 Their versioning/source locations may be managed by the Distribution is some way.

+Local Packages
--  Local Packages: Packages installed on the user’s system.
+   Packages installed on the user’s system.
 Records of them and the files belonging to them are stored in a database, and package files themselves are stored in a cache (in :file:`/var/cache/` or elsewhere).

 A number of operations can be performed on these package types, as explained below.

 Repository Package Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~